bbauska/UC-Davis-JS-Basics/readme.md

 with its parentheses in its curly braces, and then one more set of parentheses to make it run.
 This will run when the page loads.
 I can move this down and I can stick in here, use strict.
-That will make sure that I\'m not introducing any variables by accident in the global scope.
+That will make sure that I&apos;m not introducing any variables by accident in the global scope.
-Then I could take everything that\'s in here, and stick it inside this function here, and I may need to tab it in once.
+Then I could take everything that&apos;s in here, and stick it inside this function here, and I may need to tab it in once.
 There we go, and that should look good.
 That should still work the same as before we can test it.
-Fenway Park, I can type Boston, let\'s go to this Boston link, and that still works.
+Fenway Park, I can type Boston, let&apos;s go to this Boston link, and that still works.

-We\'ve got that, and then the last thing you could do is go through and replace all the R\'s we\'ve constant lab.
+We&apos;ve got that, and then the last thing you could do is go through and replace all the R&apos;s we&apos;ve constant lab.
 They should be constant as much as possible.
-So we can just click **const** there, come down through here, that\'s going to be const, that\'s going to be const.
+So we can just click **const** there, come down through here, that&apos;s going to be const, that&apos;s going to be const.
 All of these can be const.
-Now this one needs to be let because that\'s actually in a loop.
-That\'s going to need to be let, and then down here this can be const.
-That\'s containers, that\'s going to be const.
+Now this one needs to be let because that&apos;s actually in a loop.
+That&apos;s going to need to be let, and then down here this can be const.
+That&apos;s containers, that&apos;s going to be const.
-That\'s going to be const, that\'s going to be const, that\'s going to be const, this one, and this one.
-If you\'re comfortable with this now you can just start using const, to begin with rather than coming through and doing this at the end, and that\'s certainly fine as well.
+That&apos;s going to be const, that&apos;s going to be const, that&apos;s going to be const, this one, and this one.
+If you&apos;re comfortable with this now you can just start using const, to begin with rather than coming through and doing this at the end, and that&apos;s certainly fine as well.

-When you\'re new at this I think it\'s helpful to start with var and then come in and add **const** as you need to or let.
+When you&apos;re new at this I think it&apos;s helpful to start with var and then come in and add **const** as you need to or let.
 Again, let is for if the value is going to change.
-Now use other values you\'re going to change when the script runs.
+Now use other values you&apos;re going to change when the script runs.
 Just the one inside the loop.
-I think that\'s the only one.
+I think that&apos;s the only one.
 I could be wrong.
-Let\'s just check and see if I\'m wrong.
-If you are wrong, you\'ll get an error and you can fix it.
+Let&apos;s just check and see if I&apos;m wrong.
+If you are wrong, you&apos;ll get an error and you can fix it.
 Just refresh this, type in Fenway Park one more time, Boston, and the URL.
 Look at that it works great.
 Click renewals and it removes it.
-Everything\'s working the way it should.
-This is really great capstone project that brings together everything we\'ve done in this first course of this specialization, and I look forward to seeing you in the second course of this specialization where we\'ll get into **jQuery** and creating all cool interactive elements on my pages.
+Everything&apos;s working the way it should.
+This is really great capstone project that brings together everything we&apos;ve done in this first course of this specialization, and I look forward to seeing you in the second course of this specialization where we&apos;ll get into **jQuery** and creating all cool interactive elements on my pages.

 <h2 id="ch4-25">4.25 Course Summary (0:57)</h2>

-Congratulations, you\'ve made it to the end of our first course on JavaScript, I hope you\'ve had a lot of fun with it.
+Congratulations, you&apos;ve made it to the end of our first course on JavaScript, I hope you&apos;ve had a lot of fun with it.
 And I hope you had fun doing it with me while I stand outside here in California on this beautiful day, not that many miles away from where JavaScript was invented over 25 years ago.
-But JavaScript is a lot of fun, and you\'ve learned a lot, so you should give yourself a pat on the back, and I hope you\'re excited about the projects we\'ve done so far.
-Also, I hope you realize that there\'s a lot more to learn about JavaScript and that you\'ll join us in the next course in the specialization where we get into **jQuery**.
+But JavaScript is a lot of fun, and you&apos;ve learned a lot, so you should give yourself a pat on the back, and I hope you&apos;re excited about the projects we&apos;ve done so far.
+Also, I hope you realize that there&apos;s a lot more to learn about JavaScript and that you&apos;ll join us in the next course in the specialization where we get into **jQuery**.
 And we look at some of the cool things that we can do with the **jQuery** library and some of the cool interactions that we can make.
 So thank you for coming along this far and I hope to see you